Lab 02 - Functions, While loops, and File I/O

 "*** YOUR CODE HERE ***"

-Hint: When reading from a file, python will interpret the new lines as a literal "\n".
+When reading from a file, python will interpret the new lines as a literal "\n".
 As a result, when printing a line, you will have an extra empty new line because the print() function already appends a newline to the end of the content you provide.
 To mitigate this, you can use use print(line, end="").
 By default, end="\n" and changing this removes the extra empty newline.
-Another solution is to use <string>.strip() on each of the lines from the file you are reading from. .strip() will removing any leading or trailing whitespace from a string, like newlines.
+Another solution is to use <string>.strip() on each of the lines from the file you are reading from.
+The .strip() method will removing any leading or trailing whitespace from a string, like newlines.

 Submit

+Once the pytests are all passing, your assignment is complete and ready to submit.
 Submit your lab02.py file to Gradescope to receive credit.
 Submissions will be in Canvas.

 Extra Practice